joegsuero/medium-writer-helper-extension/README.md

 ### **How to Install** 🛠️

-For now, the extension is available in **Developer Mode**.
+For now, the extension is available in **Developer Mode** for Chrome (Firefox support is planned for the future).
 Follow these steps to install it in less than a minute:

 1.  **Download the Code**: Clone this repository or download it as a ZIP and extract it.
 2.  **Open Extensions Page**: Go to `chrome://extensions` in your browser.